Dog Behavior to Watch for During the Holiday Season

 - Limit Access: Keep your dog out of the room where the tree located or use a barrier in front of it.
 If you have a live tree, remember that if you put any chemical additive into the water to keep the tree fresh, this can be toxic to your dog so don’t give them access to the solution.

 - Make it Stable: Keep in mind that a tree can fall over on your dog so make sure that it is secure by using a sturdy stand and affixing your tree to a wall or the ceiling.

 - Trim with Caution: While some dogs may not take interest in ornaments or tinsel, it is always a good idea to keep all decorations out of your dog’s reach to prevent choking and other dangers.

 Keep any presents, especially those that might contain food, away from your dog and be sure to put away all ribbon after it has been used.
-If you suspect your dog has ingested any of the things discussed in this article, you should take your pet your nearest Banfield location immediately.
+If you suspect your dog has ingested any of the things discussed in this article, you should contact your local veterinarian or emergency hospital immediately.

 If your dog is food-oriented, begging behavior can increase at this time of year.
 Make sure your guests don’t feed your dog from the table.
 Many holiday foods can cause illness, an upset stomach, pancreatitis (inflammatory disease of the pancreas) or be toxic to your dog.

 For more information on holiday-related dog behavior please read the articles below from our pet behavior resource library.
 You can also learn more about training, common challenges and behavior-related health issues in our preventive care center.